Skip to main content

 • --platform=<value> : (required) Language platform for SDK.
 Run the command with the --help flag to see all options available.

-• --file=<value> : Path to the API specification to generate SDKs for.
+• --spec=<value> : Path to the folder containing API specification files Defaults to ./src/spec.

 • --destination=<value> : Directory to download the generated SDK to.
-Defaults to ./.
+Defaults to ./sdk/<platform>.

 • --force, -f : Overwrite if an SDK already exists in the destination.